 Unique Mechanical Features

-- Simple suspension: The Beetle had a simple suspension system that consisted of a beam axle and torsion bars, which allowed for a smooth ride and good handling.
+The suspension was beam axle and torsion bars, which gave a smooth ride for a small car and good handling.
 This design was both rugged and reliable, and it helped to keep the car’s cost low.